How to Prepare for Natural Disasters October 30, 2017 – Posted in: Blog

 Natural disasters are part of living on an active planet like ours.
 Since the start of the 20th century, these disasters have cost more than $7 trillion dollars and claimed more than 8 million lives.
 It can be hard to predict when and where these disasters will occur, which is why it is important to always be prepared.

-Here are a few things you can do to prepare for natural disasters.
+Here are essentials for how to prepare for a natural disasters.

 The best way to prepare for a natural disaster is to have a plan in place for each type of disaster that is likely to occur in your area.
 If you live in the South East, for example, you should have Hurricane and Tornado plans.
 Families in the Midwest might have Tornado, Fire and Earthquake plans.

 Start by establishing a meeting place for all family members during an emergency — especially if home isn’t safe — and finding multiple routes to that meeting place.
 Assign each family member a set of responsibilities for the emergency.
 One person could be designated as a contact person while another keeps track of family members and a third ensures supplies are ready, for example.